ckcollab/ckcollab/_posts/2023-01-06-Skeletor-Upgrades.md

 author: eric
 ---

-We've been constantly improving Skeletor over the years, most recently with big new chunks of functionality like for mobile apps via React Native and a standalone install script that doesn't require django-admin on your command line.
+We've been constantly improving [Skeletor](https://github.com/ckc-org/skeletor/), our base template for new projects, over the years.

+Most recently we added big chunks of functionality for mobile apps via React Native and a standalone installation script that doesn't require django-admin on your command line.

 <!--more-->